Mango Telecom

 Venture Round in 2000

-Envox Group AB specializes in IP-based voice self-service and contact center solutions, catering to various market segments, including interactive voice response, customer relationship management, automated directory assistance, and unified communications.
-The company offers a range of communication applications through its Windows NT-based communication platforms, enabling organizations to develop services for telephony, e-commerce, and web automation.
-Established in 1994 and headquartered in Westborough, Massachusetts, Envox has additional offices in London, Singapore, Stockholm, and Zagreb.
-The company has formed strategic partnerships with industry leaders such as Nuance, Microsoft, and Dialogic.
-As of October 2008, Envox operates as a subsidiary of Syntellect Inc.
+Envox Group AB specializes in providing IP-based voice self-service and contact center solutions, catering to multiple market segments.
+Its offerings include interactive voice response, enhanced self-service, contact center and customer relationship management, automated directory assistance, alerts and notifications, mobile Internet, voice portals, carrier services, and unified communications.
+Founded in 1994 and headquartered in Westborough, Massachusetts, Envox has expanded its presence internationally with offices in London, Singapore, Stockholm, and Zagreb.
+The company develops communication platforms and tools that enable organizations to create a variety of applications, including unified messaging and web automation, primarily built on Windows NT-based systems.
+Envox maintains strategic partnerships with notable technology firms such as Nuance, Microsoft, Dialogic, and Natural Speech Communication Ltd. As of October 2008, Envox operates as a subsidiary of Syntellect Inc.

 NetCentrex